Bill Gardner, President

 Susie Ryan, Secretary

-Susie Ryan is Director of Production Services at National Geographic Networks, US.
-Her department is responsible for preparing hundreds of premiere programs for broadcast annually, serving both National Geographic Channel and Nat Geo WILD.
-She serves as Executive Producer for the reversion of dozens of acquisition specials and series each year.
+Susie Ryan is a Senior Producer/Writer based in Washington, D.C. with more than 30 years of experience in all facets of television production.
+She most recently served as Director of Production Services at National Geographic Networks, US, where her team of producers was responsible for preparing hundreds of premiere programs for broadcast annually, serving both National Geographic Channel and Nat Geo WILD.

 Board of Directors:

 Sylvia Bugg is Vice President for Diversity and Innovation for the Corporation for Public Broadcasting.
 She is a seasoned and accomplished media professional with over two decades of national television programming and production experience.
 Prior to joining CPB, she was Director of Programming for Public Broadcasting Service where she developed arts, performance and lifestyle programs for the national primetime schedule, including the PBS Arts Fall Festival and signature multiplatform series and specials.